liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 Users with administrative access to the message boards can delete threads.
 Sometimes users begin discussing topics that are inappropriate or that reveal confidential information.
 In this case, you can simply delete the thread from the message boards.
 This is easy to do.
 First, view the list of threads.
 Next to every thread is an *Actions* button.
-Click *Actions &rarr; Delete* to delete the thread.
+Click *Actions &rarr; Move to the Recycle Bin* to delete the thread.
 This does not prevent users from re-posting the information, so you may need to be vigilant in deleting threads or consider the next option.

 #### Banning Users